joagonca/rmapi/README.md

 - `RMAPI_CONFIG`: filepath used to store authentication tokens.
 When not set, rmapi uses the file `.rmapi` in the home directory of the current user.
 - `RMAPI_TRACE=1`: enable trace logging.
 - `RMAPI_USE_HIDDEN_FILES=1`: use and traverse hidden files/directories (they are ignored by default).
-- `RMAPI_THUMBNAILS`: generate a thumbnail of the first page of a pdf document
+- `RMAPI_THUMBNAILS`: generate a thumbnail of the first page of a pdf document when uploading.
+Requires `pdftoppm` from poppler-utils to be installed (see Dependencies section).
 - `RMAPI_AUTH`: override the default authorization url
 - `RMAPI_DOC`: override the default document storage url
 - `RMAPI_HOST`: override all urls
 - `RMAPI_CONCURRENT`: sync15: maximum number of goroutines/http requests to use (default: 20)